cooperativa-tech/minhocovid19/README.md

 > Want?
 Do it :sunglasses:

-If you need an API key reach out to us.
+If you need an Airtable API key reach out to us.